 - How do you feel when you think about your home?
 How settled are you?

 In summary, some amenities available in the neighbourhood may not be easy to replicate.
 So if you like the location, schools, and other access to amenities, then you should consider renovating your home and staying put.

 If after you renovate, your home becomes more livable for a good number of years, and at the same time you can be able to withstand the mess and inconvenience that comes with major renovation, then invest in updating your house in a manner that will make your house a better place for you to live in and enjoy.

 Before you start the renovation process, start with the following:

-- Get an expert such as a contractor who can help you come up with a budget for the project
+- Get an expert such as a contractor and interior decorator who can help you come up with a budget for the project

-- As you are budgeting and planning, make sure you are not improving your house too much for the neighbourhood, otherwise selling later might be a problem
+- As you are budgeting and planning, make sure you are not improving your house too much for the standards in the neighbourhood, otherwise selling later might be a problem.

 - Gather your renovation team, which may include contractors, interior decor experts, landscapers, etc.